Lenovo thinkpad l480 core i5 8th gen 8gb256gb ssd

 Bottom Line

 The Lenovo ThinkPad L480, which costs ₹1,03,800 (in Indian Rupees), is a good laptop, but you may get something better for a little bit more money.
-It's a competent multitasker with solid durability, but it falls short of any of its rivals, notably the INR 65,500 Dell Latitude 5490, which offers superior performance for a comparable price and has a longer battery life.
+It's a competent multitasker with solid durability.
+Still, it falls short of its rivals, notably the INR 65,500 Dell Latitude 5490, which offers superior performance for a comparable price and has a longer battery life.
 The ThinkPad L480 is worth considering if you're looking for a usable business laptop at a fair price, but we advise saving your money for something with a little more punch.

 +91-97171 50098